chaunceygardiner/weewx-weatherboard/README.md

 # weewx-weatherboard
-WeatherBoard(TM) is a skin for WeeWX inspired by the RainWise LED Weather Oracle display
+WeatherBoard&trade; is a skin for WeeWX inspired by the RainWise LED Weather Oracle display

 ## Description

 Copyright (C)2020 by John A Kline (john@johnkline.com)

-The WeatherBoard(TM) sking provides a simple one page skin that shows:
+The WeatherBoard&trade; sking provides a simple one page skin that shows:
 * Current Outside Temperature
 * Current Dew Point
 * Current Wind Speed and Direction